The Importance of Pronunciation: How to Speak Clearly and Avoid Common Mistakes in English

 used to — I used to hate broccoli.

 Ah!
 Tricky, right?
 Here’s a helpful video to get familiar with some of the most common silent letters in English.

 The Best Resources to Practice English Pronunciation

 After all that, it would be a good idea to practice even more!
-There are many diverse online resources you can use to practice English pronunciation and the following five are a great place to start.
+There are many diverse online resources you can use to practice English pronunciation and the following six are a great place to start.